1937–38 NHL season: Semifinals

 In an upset, the Toronto Maple Leafs beat Boston in the Series A semifinal.

 In the Series B semifinal, it was Chicago and the New York Americans, who beat Chicago in game one 3–1.
 Game two was a great goaltenders battle between Mike Karakas and Earl Robertson.
-It appeared that the Americans were headed to their first Stanley Cup final when Nels Stewart scored with seconds left in the game, but referee Clarence Campbell disallowed the goal, saying Eddie Wiseman was in the goal crease.
+It appeared that the Americans were headed to their first Stanley Cup Finals when Nels Stewart scored with seconds left in the game, but referee Clarence Campbell disallowed the goal, saying Eddie Wiseman was in the goal crease.
 Cully Dahlstrom scored the goal that saved the Black Hawks.
 In New York, the deciding game saw Alex Levinsky of Chicago score the go-ahead goal, but the red light did not go on.
 Investigation revealed that fans were holding the goal judge's hand so he could not signal the goal.
 Although the Amerks came close, they were unable to tie the score and the Black Hawks were in the finals.

 Stanley Cup Finals

 European tour

-After the Stanley Cup final finished, the Detroit Red Wings and the Montreal Canadiens played a nine-game exhibition series in Europe, becoming the first NHL teams to play outside North America.
+After the Stanley Cup Finals finished, the Detroit Red Wings and the Montreal Canadiens played a nine-game exhibition series in Europe, becoming the first NHL teams to play outside North America.
 Six games were played in the United Kingdom, three in France.
 The Canadiens won the series with a record of 5–3–1.